Eligible to Vote

 Diplomats, embassy employees and British council employees may register by way of a service declaration.
 Applicants must be living outside the UK to register in this way.
 You can complete a crown servant registration online at www.gov.uk/register-to-vote.

 The House of Lords Act 1999 sets out that 90 hereditary peers are members of the House of Lords.
-Peers may vote at local elections and European elections but are barred from voting at UK Parliamentary elections.
+Peers may vote at local elections but are barred from voting at UK Parliamentary elections.

 If you have no fixed abode you may register through local connection at the place where you spend most of your time either during the day or at night.
-Please contact the electoral services office if you think this may apply to you.
+Please contact Electoral Services if you think this may apply to you.

 Individuals who reside between two homes may register at both addresses if they are able to satisfy the general residency criteria above.
 It is not an offence to register twice, but you may only vote once in any particular election.

 Remand prisoners may register at the institution where they are currently residing, or at an address where they would have been resident or had previously lived.

 Individuals suffering from a mental disorder who live in the community may register as ordinary electors.
 Those receiving treatment in a mental hospital or facility may register by way of local connection.